 Fortnightly attendance meetings are in place which are attended by the Headteacher/Deputy Safeguarding Lead (DSL) and the Attendance Officer to evaluate attendance and punctuality of pupils and agree actions.
 Teachers are holding conversations with parents before attendance drops below 96%.
 In the autumn term, the Headteacher held meetings with the EWO to seek support for families whose attendance was a concern.

-As a result, Persistent Absence (PA) for Pupil Premium pupils has improved and was 6.8% at the end of July 2023.
-This is below Devon average for all pupils at 14%.

-The attendance for Pupil Premium pupils was 93.8% which was below our aspirational target of 97% and below Non Pupil Premium pupils at 95.7%.
-However, the attendance for all pupils in Devon at the end of July 2023 was 94% so Pupil Premium attendance was broadly in line with this.
+Persistent Absence (PA) for Pupil Premium pupils was 18.6% at the end of July 2024.
+This is below national average for all pupils at 20.7%.
+The attendance for Pupil Premium pupils was 93.9% which was below our aspirational target of 97% and below Non Pupil Premium pupils at 95.5%.
+However, the attendance for all pupils in Devon at the end of July 2024 was 95.6% so Pupil Premium attendance was broadly in line with this.